 Tube feeding may be needed if you just can't eat enough food by mouth or are recovering from surgery.
-This involves inserting a tube through your nose and into your stomach for short periods of time.
+This is when a tube is inserted through your nose and into your stomach for short periods of time.

 If you need tube feeding for a long time, a tube called a gastrostomy tube can be inserted directly into your stomach during a short surgical procedure.
-This type of tube can be removed if you are able to start swallowing by mouth again.
+This type of tube can be taken out if you are able to start swallowing by mouth again.

 Parenteral nutrition is nutrition you get through an intravenous (IV) drip and doesn't depend on swallowing or digestion.
 You may need this type of nutrition after surgery or when you don't get enough food by mouth.
 Fluids that contain proteins, fats, and vitamins are given through a catheter placed directly into a vein in your upper chest or in an arm.

-If you need tube or intravenous feedings, your medical team will select the type of nutrition you get.
+If you need tube or IV feedings, your medical team will select the type of nutrition you get.

 Tips to make eating easier

-If you are able to take foods by mouth before, during, or after treatment, these tips can help lessen any discomfort and increase nutrition intake:
+If you are able to take foods by mouth before, during, or after treatment, these tips can help with discomfort and increase nutrition intake:

 Eat foods with the most calories and proteins, such as whole dairy products, nut products, and meats.
 Examples include milkshakes, smoothies with protein powder, peanut butter, beans, eggs, cheese, and yogurt.

-If swallowing is still difficult, soften your foods with gravies or sauces and chop up meat into small pieces.
+If swallowing is still difficult, soften your foods with gravies or sauces.
+Chop up meat into small pieces.
 Examples of nutritious soft foods include scrambled eggs, pasta, custard, pudding, and soups and stews made with ground meat.

 If you have had surgery, your stomach may be smaller and you may find that you fill up quickly.
 It may help to eat frequent smaller meals, avoid drinking fluids before meals, and keep lots of snacks around for between meals.
 Examples of tasty, calorie-dense snacks include cheese and crackers, toast with peanut butter, crackers and hummus, yogurt and fruit, and cereal with whole milk and bananas.